navamai/navamai/README.md

   temperature: 0.5
 ```

 Please note that for brevity we are not listing the complete system prompt here.
 You can obviously change it to suit your workflow.
-For now, just run `navamai expand post "startup-growth-hacking"` command within the working folder where you initialized NavamAI.
+For now, just run `expand post "startup-growth-hacking"` command within the working folder where you initialized NavamAI.
 Soon the model response starts streaming into your terminal.
 The expanded post is saved in the `Posts` folder with `expanded` prefix so you can compare with the original.

 To create a new document type like research papers, class notes, cooking recipes, or whatever, all you need to do is copy and customize one of the `expand-post` or `expand-intents` sections into something like your custom `expnand-notes` section.
-Then you can run a custom command on your new document type like `navamai expand notes "your-notes-file"` and achieve the same results.
+Then you can run a custom command on your new document type like `expand notes "your-notes-file"` and achieve the same results.

 ## Combining NavamAI Commands

 When combined with other NavamAI commands this workflow can get even more powerful.
 As an example, start by defining your document template for a set of intents and prompts as a simple markdown.
 For example `Financial Analysis` or `Product Management` are shown here.
 Next add a few intents as headings like, `Macro Factors Impact Stocks` or `Top Companies by ROCE` and so on.
 Then add simple prompts under these intents to generate content.
-You can now use NavamAI to expand on the set of intents and prompts in your document template with the command `navamai expand intents "Financial Analysis"` and the model will brainstorm more related intents and prompts for you to use.
+You can now use NavamAI to expand on the set of intents and prompts in your document template with the command `expand intents "Financial Analysis"` and the model will brainstorm more related intents and prompts for you to use.

 ![](https://raw.githubusercontent.com/navamai/assets/main/images/obsidian-navamai.png)